TheoBrigitte/network-toolbox/README.md

-# kubernetes debug
+# network toolbox

 This is a network troubleshooting toolbox.
-It is basicaly a container image base on Alpine Linux which contains lot of tools.
+It is basicaly a container image base on Alpine Linux which contains lot of tools to help troubleshoot network issues.

 ## Tools included: